 I met Christopher M. Miller at The Atlanta Sci-Fi and Fantasy Expo 2018 where he shared his ANKUR RPG system and setting.
-He took the time to share not only the mechanics of the system but also why he built it and how he went about publishing it.
+At Momocon 2018, he took the time to share not only the mechanics of the system but also why he built it and how he went about publishing it.
 Now he’s working a Kickstarter for its first expansion and he agreed to talk about that project.

 EGG EMBRY – Chris, thanks for talking with us.
 Tell us about ANKUR: Kingdom of the Gods.